AOrobator/HelloAndroid/lesson13/Lesson13_Services.md

 particular permission can start your Service.
 For a full list of Service attributes, see [here][service_attributes].

+### Service Lifecycle

+Just like an Activity, a Service also has a lifecycle.

+![service_lifecycle]

+The first method in a Service's lifecycle is `onCreate()`.
+The system invokes this method to perform one-time setup procedures when the service is initially created (before it calls either `onStartCommand()` or `onBind()`).
+If the service is already running, this method is not called.

+For `MusicPlayerService`, the next method in its lifecycle is `onStartCommand()`.
+The system invokes this method by calling `startService()` when another component (such as an activity) requests that the service be started.
+When this method executes, the service is started and can run in the background indefinitely.
+If you implement this, it is your responsibility to stop the service when its work is complete by calling `stopSelf()` or `stopService()`.
+If you only want to provide binding, you don't need to implement this method.

+Next, we have the previously mentioned `onBind()` method, which is used for bound services.

+And finally, the last lifecycle method for Services is `onDestroy()`.
+The system invokes this method when the service is no longer used and is being destroyed.
+Your service should implement this to clean up any resources such as threads, registered listeners, or receivers.
+This is the last call that the service receives.

 [music_player_ui]: music_player_ui.png "Simple Music Player UI"
 [Things That Cannot Change]: https://android-developers.googleblog.com/2011/06/things-that-cannot-change.html
 [service_attributes]: https://developer.android.com/guide/topics/manifest/service-element.html
+[service_lifecycle]: service_lifecycle.png "Service Lifecycle"